tsturdivant/starcraft2-bot/README.md

     Computer(Race.Terran, Difficulty.{difficulty})
 ], realtime={booleanValue}) # realtime boolean for if you want sped up or real time
 ```
+  - "AbyssalReefLE": can be changed to the name of any map you have downloaded
   - Difficulty.{difficulty}: can be Easy, Medium, or Hard
   - realtime={booleanValue}: True for running in real time, False for fast-forwarding